manulari/contactimprovisationat/_all_pages/jams.md

 Hosted by rollingpoint - Christian Apschner\
 Fee: 7-12€\
-Big school gym; music in the 2nd half of the jam\
+Big school gym; Showers available.\
-"Special hour" before the jam — one hour class by changing guest teachers.\
+music in the 2nd half of the jam\
 Basic CI knowledge is required, except on
 [certain dates](https://rollingpoint.at/jams) when
 there is a beginner intro before the jam.